Department of Ecology and Evolutionary Biology

 3. Other.
 Individual students are welcome to pursue other independent field opportunities, with scientists from the Smithsonian Institution and the Bermuda Institute of Ocean Sciences, or other research institutions, such as the School for Field Studies at the University of Cape Town in South Africa, or James Cook University in Australia.

 Program in Teacher Preparation.
 As the need for qualified science teachers increases, some students may wish to earn a teaching certificate.
-Working with the departmental representative and the teacher preparation program, an appropriate course of study can be arranged.
+Working with the director of undergraduate studies and the teacher preparation program, an appropriate course of study can be arranged.